zowe/zowe-client-java-sdk/README.md

     {"rc":4,"reason":13,"category":1,"message":"query parm dslevel= or volser= must be specified"}

-At the moment the legacy rest processing will stay in place while unirest is given a test drive.
+At the moment the legacy rest processing will stay in place while Unirest is given a test drive.

 You are welcome to use unirest processing by importing the API classes existing within the unirest package in your project.